2015 Minnesota Debate and Advocacy Workshop Faculty and Administrators

 Thorn Chen: Thorn (Hongwei) Chen previously coached for Humboldt High School in Saint Paul and at Stuyvesant High School in New York where he led teams to elimination rounds at the New York State Tournament and NFL Nationals.
 He also worked as a lab leader at The New York Urban Debate League’s Coalition Institute and Training Initiative (CITI).
 In high school, Thorn was a New York State Finalist and reached elimination rounds at national tournaments such as Emory.
 He continued to debate for Dartmouth College was in the elimination rounds of several tournaments including CEDA Nationals and Cap Cities.
 Thorn is currently working on his PhD in Cultural Studies and Comparative Literature at the University of Minnesota.

-Mike Steffan: Mike will be returning for his fourth summer at MDAW.
+Mike Steffan: Mike will be returning for his 5th summer at MDAW.
 While in college, he debated for the University of Minnesota’s new debate team.
 He has coached debate for seven years, four at Wayzata High School and three at Patrick Henry High School.
 While at Wayzata, he helped coach teams to TOC bid rounds and out rounds at several national tournaments.
-As head coach of Patrick Henry, his debaters qualified to the Minnesota State Debate tournament for the first two times in 54 years.
+As head coach of Washburn High School, his debaters qualified to the National Urban Debate League championship this April 2015.

 Middle School Camp